dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/anchor-tag-helper.md

 By [Peter Kellner](http://peterkellner.net)

-The [Anchor Tag Helper](/dotnet/api/microsoft.aspnetcore.mvc.taghelpers.anchortaghelper) enhances the standard HTML anchor (`<a ... ></a>`) element by adding new attributes.
+The [Anchor Tag Helper](/dotnet/api/microsoft.aspnetcore.mvc.taghelpers.anchortaghelper) enhances the standard HTML anchor (`<a ... ></a>`) tag by adding new attributes.
 By convention, the attribute names are prefixed with `asp-`.
-The rendered element's `href` attribute value is determined by the values of the `asp-` attributes.
+The rendered DOM element's `href` attribute value is determined by the values of the `asp-` attributes.

 *SpeakerController.cs* is used in samples throughout this document: